gustavorincon55/equipment-control/README.md

 # equipment-control

-Administrative tool to keep track of claims among other things.
+Administrative tool to keep track of claims.

 Administrative tool meant to be used by a team, to keep track of equipment claims.
 This tool was created by me to solve the need of a stable and fast tool to keep track of multiple claims with multiple attachments.